brucecantarim/todo-list/README.md

 npm run client
 ```

-After this, access the website through the link indicated by vite to see the app.
+After this, access the website through http://localhost:5173.

 ### To run the server in development mode: